volvo-cars/cargo-indicate/cargo-indicate/tests/cmd/show_schema.md

 """
 This is the actual types that can be used to create queries.

-Note that each GraphQL type corresponds to one `Token` variant (see `token.rs`)
 """

 type RootQuery {
     RootPackage: Package!
     Dependencies(includeRoot: Boolean!): [Package!]!

+    """
-    # Dependencies that are indirect dependencies of the root package;
+    Dependencies that are indirect dependencies of the root package;
-    # excluding direct dependencies that are _only_ direct dependencies, and
-    # appear nowhere else in the dependency tree
+    excluding direct dependencies that are _only_ direct dependencies, and appear nowhere else in the dependency tree
+    """
     TransitiveDependencies: [Package!]!
 }